ActiveBrainAtlasPipeline/center_of_mass/README.md

     1. `aws s3 cp s3://mousebrainatlas-data/atlasV7/origin.zip origin.zip`
     1. `aws s3 cp s3://mousebrainatlas-data/atlasV7/structures.zip structures.zip`
     1. `aws s3 cp s3://mousebrainatlas-data/atlasV7/mesh.zip mesh.zip` -->
-1. Download the Atlas data by running either of the following commands
+2. Download the Atlas data by running either of the following commands
 ```Bash
 curl https://activebrainatlas.ucsd.edu/atlasV7.tar.gz | tar -xz
 wget -O- https://activebrainatlas.ucsd.edu/atlasV7.tar.gz | tar -xz
 ```
 <!-- 1.
 After downloading the zip files, unzip them and you will have 3 new directories containing the 51 files. -->
-1. You should now have a directory atlasV7 with 3 sub-directories, each containing 51 files.
+3. You should now have 3 sub-directories, each containing 51 files.
     - `structures` - the set of numpy arrays
     - `origin` - the set of origin files containing the x,y,z coordinates
     - `mesh` - the set of mesh stl files for 3D Slicer